Service Projects – Sub Committees

 Rotarians serve as a Potluck Partner at the Children’s Bereavement Center of South Texas about four times a year.
 A group of 8-10 people each bring a dish, serve the families who are about to attend their support group and clean up afterwards.
 The time commitment is from 6:00 pm to 7:15 pm.
 About 50 people are fed each time.

 Rotarians are recruited to volunteer and assist Jefferson Outreach to support homebound seniors with transportation and other support.

 VOLUNTEER SIGN UP

 Many of the service committees and some other service programs require volunteers for specific activities on specific dates/times.
-In addition to signing up at lunch meetings and notifying the project chair or Executive Secretary, there will normally be an opportunity to sign up online on Sign-Up Genius.
+In addition to signing up at lunch meetings and notifying the project chair or Executive Secretary, there will periodically be an opportunity to sign up online on Sign-Up Genius.
 Click anywhere on this paragraph for detailed information.(currently this link is disconnected)